mmclhugo1/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

    `hdfs dfs -put customer_addresses_dim.tsv.gz /retail_demo/customer_addresses_dim_hive/`

-3. Run beeline and use the `!connect` string to start a Hive session via the Hiveserver2 service.
+3. Use beeline to start a Hive session and connect to the Hiveserver2 service as hdfs user.

-   `beeline`

-   `!connect jdbc:hive2://sandbox-hdp:2181/;serviceDiscoveryMode=zooKeeper;zooKeeperNamespace=hiveserver2`
+   `beeline -u jdbc:hive2://sandbox-hdp:10000/ -n hdfs`

-   The above connection string can also be found on the Ambari UI under **Hive -> Summary -> HIVESERVER2 JDBC URL**.
+   An alternative connection string can also be found on the Ambari UI under **Hive -> Summary -> HIVESERVER2 JDBC URL**.

-   When prompted for a username and password, enter the following:

-   `Enter username: hdfs`

-   `Enter password: ` _- leave blank and press enter._

 4. Create a database to use that will store the sample data.